kare22/UT_BIG_DATA_project/project3/README.md

 - In cell 9, we compute the triangle count for each airport in the graph.  triangleCount() runs the triangle count algorithm, which finds the count of triangles each airport is part of.
 A triangle represents closed loop where all three airports are directy connected to each other by flights.
 Then we display each airport along with the number of triangles it participates in.
 This helps to identify highly interconnected airports.

 Analysis:
-I added images here to visualize some results.
-These tables are not sorted, but for analysing I used orderBy() to visualize the highest and lowest counts results.
+I added images here to visualize results.
+These tables in images are not sorted, but for analysing I used orderBy() to visualize the highest and lowest counts results.
 1) In-degree
 This table shows the number of incoming flights for each airport.
 After sorting, the highest in-degree is at ATL with 417 457 incoming flights, followed by ORD (313 769) and DFW (264 398).
 JFK has 119 571 and BOS has 110 463, also ranking among the busiest.
 The lowest in-degree is seen at PIR with just 3 flights and others like RHI (41) and BJI (55) show very limited inbound traffic.
 ![indegree.png](img/indegree.png)